* Global stocks off Wednesday's record high

 "In that regard, the market will be focusing more on policy issues, such as tax cuts and the choice of the next Fed chair," he added.

-Trump proposed a tax overhaul late last month but it remains to be seen whether the plan can get through Congress given the divisions among Republicans.
+Trump, who has promised to decide on the next Fed chair this month, also proposed a tax overhaul late last month.
+But it remains to be seen whether the tax plan can get through Congress given the divisions among Republicans.

 Oil prices steadied on Thursday on expectations that Saudi Arabia and Russia would extend production cuts, although record U.S. exports and the return of supply from a Libyan oilfield dragged on the market.